Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

 - If you used Azure Developer CLI to deploy then *`azd down`* can be used instead.

   ![Screenshot showing azd down](./69.png)

-## Next steps

-If you still having issues with the deployment, please refer to the [Troubleshooting](../troubleshooting//) section.
-Otherwise, if you have additional questions or feedback, please refer to the [FAQ](../../../faq/) section.